-Our field exploration for this project included six test pits completed on July 21, 2022.
+Our field exploration for this project included five borings completed on April 4, 2022 and six test pits completed on May 26, 2022.
 The approximate locations of the explorations are shown on Figure 1, Exploration Plan.
 Exploration locations were determined by pacing from site features.
-Test pit locations should be considered accurate only to the degree implied by the means and methods used.
+Exploration locations should be considered accurate only to the degree implied by the means and methods used.

 A private excavation contractor dug the test pits.
+A private drilling company drilled the borings.
 Select soil samples were collected and stored in moisture tight containers for further assessment and laboratory testing.
-Explorations were backfilled with excavated soils and tamped when completed.
+Test pits were backfilled with excavated soils and tamped when completed.
+The driller was responsible for backfilling borings in compliance with Washington DOE requirements.
+A surface asphalt cold patch was placed in the borings in pavement areas.
 Please note that backfill in the explorations may settle with time.
-Backfill material located in building or pavement areas should be re-excavated and recompacted, or replaced with structural fill.
+Backfill material in test pits located in building or pavement areas should be reexcavated and recompacted, or replaced with structural fill.